citrus/spree_essentials/README.md

 -----

 * allow page translations. (same contents associated to different languages)
+* add page-parts like refinery
-* add homepage admin and front-end
+* add better homepage admin and front-end
 * add widgets that you can drop into any page
 * page and menu caching/sweeping
 * more tests
 * nested set for pages?

 Ideas